 - Off-Campus - Many area retail stores, restaurants, and non-profit organizations seek student employees each year.
 In addition to references, you will build skills to use in future positions.

-Service learning is a mutually beneficial endeavor in which course learning objectives are met by addressing community-identified needs--putting academics into practice.
+Service learning addresses community-identified needs, and it allows you to put academics into practice.
 Service learning always includes critical reflection of the work, interactions, and learning regarding the service.
 It is a collaboration among community partners, students, and professors/instructors/staff.

-Leadership programs are co-curricular, meaning that the purpose is to add experiences, opportunities, and an added dimension to your life outside of the classroom.
+Leadership programs are co-curricular; they add experiences and opportunities outside of the classroom.
 The ultimate goal is for you develop into a well-rounded leader and be able to transfer the leadership skills that you acquire to life beyond and outside of WMU.

 Career Exploration Tools